 Absolutely.
 Anyone can be allergic to their underwear due to the textile or fabric composition and other factors like sensitivity or allergy to dyes, colours, perfume, preservatives, mixed fabric composition etc.

-Waistband may sometimes be composed of synthetic material that even leaves marks on the skin and can be greatly uncomfortable.
-In fact, most underwear allergies happen around the waistband area.
+Waistband may sometimes be composed of synthetic material that leaves marks on the skin and can be exceedingly uncomfortable.
+Most underwear allergies happen around the waistband area.
 The only way to tackle this is to opt for a microfibre or no-marks waistband that is composed of hypoallergenic fabric.

 Waistband Dermatitis is a contact dermatitis that makes the skin around the waistband of underwear become red or inflamed as an allergic reaction to the fabric of the waistband.
 It is often itchy and can appear as bumps.